Geometry of Banach spaces: a new route towards Position Based Cryptography: Introduction

 \subsection{Proof sketch}

 Here we sketch the main ideas behind the proof of Theorem \ref{mainThm}.
-These ideas are also at the bottom of the constructions that allow us to establish the more general connection between Question \ref{question1} and type constants leading to the conjecture indicated above.
+These ideas are also at the bottom of the constructions that allow us to establish the more general connection between Question \ref{question1} and type constants that leads to the conjecture indicated above.

-As we have already anticipated, the starting point of our study is the identification of each cheating strategy to $G_{Rad}^{(n)}$, $\Ss$, with a vector-valued function $\Phi_\Ss: \calQ_{n^2} \rightarrow X$, being $X$ a suitable Banach space.
-With a clever definition of $\Phi_\Ss$ we can obtain a bound to the success probability $\omega(G_{Rad}, \Ss) $ in terms of the average norm of the image of that function.
+As we have already mentioned, the starting point of our study is the identification of each cheating strategy, $\Ss$, with a vector-valued function $\Phi: \calQ_{n^2} \rightarrow X$, being $\calQ_{n^2} =\{\pm1\}^{n^2}$ and $X$, a well-suited Banach space.
+With an appropriate definition of $\Phi$ -- which also includes the choice of $X$ -- we can obtain a bound on the success probability $\omega(G_{Rad}, \Ss) $ in terms of the average norm of the image of that function.
 We obtain bounds of the following kind: